The most common approaches to women’s leadership that are outdated and blocking change

 An updated approach to helping progress women through leadership and how to do it in 9 steps

 A scale on which you can measure how likely your company is implementing change that will last

 Getting more women into leadership positions can make a significant difference to the bottom line.
 MSCI found that companies with strong female leadership had higher Return on Equity (ROE) than companies without, as well as a superior price-to-book ratio.
 DDI found that in companies in the top 20% of financial performance, 37% of their leaders were women, compared with 19% female leaders for companies in the bottom 20%.

 But, most companies have a lot of capable women who simply aren’t making it into leadership roles.
 This is even more surprising given that up to 72% of CEOs are concerned about the paucity of key leadership skills in their organizations.

 How can these organizations afford to underutilize a significant percentage of their workforces?

 The answer to this dilemma is to grease the pipeline of talent to ensure that organizations are realizing the full potential from their female workforce.
-In this webinar, Jodi Detjen Managing Partner of Orange Grove Consulting and Co-Author of Skillsoft’s Women in Action series, will reveal:
+Join Jodi Detjen Managing Partner of Orange Grove Consulting and Co-Author of Skillsoft’s Women in Action series in this webcast.